-Carlsberg Foundation is one of the world’s oldest commercial foundations.
+Carlsberg Foundation is one of the world’s oldest industrial foundations.
 Here, ambitious brewing enterprise blossoms side by side with research and support for the finest science, art and culture.
 The Foundation’s Chairman is not just head of the Carlsberg Foundation, but also Chairman of the Supervisory board of Foundation supports visionary and innovative basic scientific research.
 Research